 Related: YG300 Mini Portable LED Meer Pico review.

 So how do projectors work?

-Working in unison, DMD chips use the mosaic effect to display one color on each mirror, which got there after being shone through through a rapidly spinning color wheel which alternates between all three.
-Each mirror represents one pixel (over 2 millions mirrors on a 1920 x 1080 projector, for example).
+Working in unison, DMD chips use the mosaic effect to display one color on each mirror, which got there after being shone through a rapidly spinning color wheel that alternates between all three.
+Each mirror represents one pixel (over 2 million mirrors on a 1920 x 1080 projector, for example).
 If viewed up close wouldn’t look like anything, but once viewed from far away (or magnified by a giant lens), they create a complete picture of what you’re supposed to be looking at.

 No matter how the image gets created in the projector, all three styles inevitably push light through a lens as the final part of its journey.

 How far the light has to go in order to create a certain sized image is called the “throw” distance, separated into three categories: short-throw (see our Optoma short-throw projector review), long-throw, and extra short-throw.

 Most projectors you’ll find out there use a long-throw lens, which is what the TMY V08 720 Native Projector has.
 Long-throw is smaller and creates a narrower depth of field in its image.
 This means you can use it to create larger images, but you need a lot of available distance between the screen or wall in order to get there.

 Short-throw lenses are larger and create a shallow depth of field, which means you can replicate the same size image often from only half the distance as a long throw.